Alamin951/Study/Java/Java.md

 String represents fixed-length, immutable character sequences but StringBuffer represents growable and writable characters sequences.

 ### StringBuilder
 Same as StringBuffer butOne major difference is that it's not synchronized means it's not thread safe.
-Th

 ### When a primitive type is passed to a method, it is done by use of call-by-value.
 Objects are implicitly passed by use of call-by-reference.